ncrmro/website/public/posts/technical/2022/02_02_straight-forward-reusable-components/post.md

 }
 ```

-A couple of things to note,
+A couple of things to note, about this design pattern.

-- we define some basic CSS styles throughout the use of classname
+- Basic CSS styles are applied through the classname prop
-- we spread the props after the initial classname
+- Props are after the initial classname allowing us to pass in a custom
-- this allows us to pass in a custom classname later or just a styles object
+  classname later or just a styles object

 ## Input

+On the Input component a few notes

+- The onChange function type is overrode and automatically return the value
+  rather than the element
+- Now we can automatically pass props to input autocomplete, required, regex
+  patterns, etc with having to manually define them again
+- Even tho we have a custom onChange method we can still override to get the
+  original element (although we might need two on change function type
+  declarations)

 ```typescript jsx
 import React from "react";